chibiboba/JS-109/Part 1/Old exam study guide.md

 - The difference between strict equality and loose equality operator is that loose equality operator `==` attempts to convert operands to the same type before comparing, and strict equality operator does not.
 - **Loose equality / non-strict equality operator**   is `==`
   - Loose equality operators perform implicit type coercion when comparing operands are of different types.
 It will attempt to ceorce operands to the same type before comparing.
+  - Launch school: number `==` string, the string is coerced to a number.
 - **Strict equality** operator is `===` and `!==` .
 Strict equality operator compares two operands and returns a Boolean result.
 It checks whether the operands are of different types.
 It adheres to the Strict Equality Comparison Algorithm.
 [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Strict_equality)
   - If the operands are of different types, it returns `false`
   - If both operands are objects, only return `true` if they refer to the same object.